 Food has three principal nutrients.
 They have been designated the Macronutrients.
 They are: Fat, Protein and Carbohydrate (hereinafter sometimes referred to as “carbs”).
-Essentially, all of the energy (measured in calories) derived from food comes from these three components.
+Essentially, all of the nutrition (measured in calories) derived from food comes from these three components.

 Foods also have non-caloric nutrients, namely vitamins and minerals, called Micronutrients, as well as water and ash.
 In addition, foods have important but not yet well understood (or even discovered) Phytochemicals, such as antioxidants, whose benefits are believed vital, indeed essential, to our health and well being.